-It was C.J.
-Wielding a goddam Wiffle Ball Bat!
+It was C.J., wielding a fucking Wiffle Ball bat!

 “You fucking thief!”

-It hurt way more than he ever would have guessed a Wifflle Bat could hurt.
+Mr. Valentine never would have guessed how much a Wiffle Bat could hurt.

 “Do what to you, C.J.?”
 Mr. Valentine said, writhing in pain.

 “You know exactly what.
 You stole my girl.
 You stole my heart.
 Everything was fine until you started filling her head with all that motivational-you-can-do-everything-follow-your-dreams bullshit.
-Look where it got you!”
+And look where it got you!”

 “Maybe you should have been more supportive.”